Kalli/clubster-analysis/src/steps.md

 1\.
 To calculate communities we first calculate the overlap in lineups between each pair of clubs.
 Based on how many bookings the two venues have in common we calculate what is called the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index).

 From these calculations we create a [network](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics) where the clubs are the nodes and their Jaccard index values are the edges connecting the nodes.
-We then run [community detection](https://en.wikipedia.org/wiki/Louvain_modularity) algorithms on the network to detect communities or clusters of clubs that are strongly connected themselves.
-This groups
+We then run [community detection](https://en.wikipedia.org/wiki/Louvain_modularity) algorithms on the network to detect communities or clusters of clubs that are strongly internally connected.
+This groups similar clubs in clusters or communities.

 </details>

 ---

 Lets take a look at the clubs of a specific region.
-Let's begin with [Berlin](https://www.residentadvisor.net/events/de/berlin) one of the worlds clubbing capitals.
+Here is [Berlin](https://www.residentadvisor.net/events/de/berlin) one of the worlds clubbing capitals.